-buy Clomiphene amazon In recently responding to a comment on my 2016’s Most Impactful Book post, I saw that I’d promised one commenter that I’d blog about all the books I read in 2016.
+buy Lyrica mexico In recently responding to a comment on my 2016’s Most Impactful Book post, I saw that I’d promised one commenter that I’d blog about all the books I read in 2016.
 That was back in December.
 Oops.
 I never did it, hence this late post about said books.

 Springtime is my favorite season, even though it means a hot Arizona summer isn’t too far away.
 But I love the warm weather, the sweet smell of orange blossoms in the air, and so many plants in bloom.
 Here’s a gallery of photos I took on my walk around the neighborhood this morning.

 Not sure what this is, but it sure was pretty!

 A close up of the purple bush’s flowers.

 I love all the babies growing on this prickly pear cactus.
 It was just starting to bloom.

 Is it springtime where you live?
 What’s blooming in your neighborhood?